dhinojosa/scala-implicits-katacoda/02_scala_implicitly/step4.md

-`implicitly` can also differentiate parameterized types
+`implicitly` can also differentiate parameterized types.

-In the following we can create a `List[String]`, where the square brackets will contain the parameterized type.
+In the following example, we can create a `List[String]`, where the square brackets contain the parameterized type.
 We can also create a `List[Int]`.
-In the JVM, both `String` and `Int` will be erased and not known during _runtime_.
-When it comes to implicit resolution that is done at _compile-time_ so the `String` and the `Int` are still known and are distinct.
+In the JVM, both `String` and `Int` are erased and not known during _runtime_.
+The implicit resolution takes place at _compile-time_, so the `String` and the `Int` are still known and are distinct.

 Enter the following into your editor: